collinsedim/bg-generator/README.md

 # bg-generator

-A Simple 'Gradient' Background Generator
+A Simple 'Gradient' Background Generator, with click-to-copy feature.